seyrls/lemonade/README.md

 # 🍋 Lemonade - E-commerce Backend API

-A robust NestJS backend application for managing an e-commerce platform with products, variants, and orders.
-Built with TypeScript, PostgreSQL, and Docker for easy development and deployment.
+A NestJS backend application for managing an e-commerce platform with products, variants, and orders.
+Built with TypeScript, PostgreSQL, and Docker.

 ## 🚀 Quick Start